Mortimer Jordan High School

 - The student:teacher ratio of 17:1 has increased from 16:1 over five years.

-- The district's graduation rate of 70% has decreased from 97% over five years.
+- The district's graduation rate of 70% has increased from 58% over five years.

 |School District Name||Jefferson County School District|